jierui-cell/sedimix/README.md

       '
    ```
 - `--cores` and `--resources` should equal to number of `threads` and `memory_mb` specified in `config.yaml`
-- Append `-n` (dry run) to the second snakemake call to preview execution without running.
+- Append `-n` (dry run) to the second snakemake call line to preview execution.
 - For reproducibility, it is recommended that you always define all necessary parameters in `config.yaml`.

 An example run folder together with a default [config.yaml](./example_run_start/config.yaml) file can be found in [`example_run_start/`](./example_run_start/).
 After running *sedimix*, the final output folder should look like [`example_run_end/`](./example_run_end/).